 To further our kinship with the instinctual nature, it assists greatly if we understand stories as though we are inside them, rather than as though they are outside of us.
 We enter into a story through the door of inner hearing.
 The spoken story touches the auditory nerve, which runs across the floor of the skull into brainstem just below the pons.
 There, auditory impulses are relayed upward to the consciousness or else, it is said, to the soul… depending on the attitude with which one listens.

-Ancient Dissectionists spoke of the auditory nerve being divided into three of more pathways deep in the brain.
+Ancient Dissectionists spoke of the auditory nerve being divided into three or more pathways deep in the brain.
 They surmised that the ear was meant, therefore, to hear at all three different levels.
 One pathway is said to hear the mundane conversations of the world.
 A second pathway apprehended learning and art.
-And the third pathway existed so the soul itself might hear might hear guidance and gain knowledge while here on earth.
+And the third pathway existed so the soul itself might hear guidance and gain knowledge while here on earth.

 Listen then with the soul-hearing now, for that is the mission of the story.

-It is worth my sharing of this entire passage, because I believe she asking us to explore story on two levels.
+It is worth my sharing of this entire passage, because I believe she asking us to explore story on at least two levels.
 Where are we in relationship with the story and how can we understand the ways our body can hear the story?

 As I reflect on what I have journaled and think about what I will write in the future, I gain the following perspective: I am not only the story teller but I am also there to witness my own story.
 And the way I do that will have an impact on my path.